 Another group that routinely steals from the public are institutions such as the Federal Reserve system, the banks, and others who mystify money and take advantage of people’s ignorance in this area.

-All the Commandments are sacred, but this one is very special because your words are your deeds.
+All the Commandments are sacred, but this one is very special because your words are deeds.
 Your words and your deeds should match up perfectly every day.
-If they do not, you are bearing false witness, a sin.
+If they do not, you are bearing false witness and violating this Commandment.

 In other words, this Commandment does not just mean one shall not give false testimony in a court of law.
 It means much, much more.
 For example, it means one must not: